Joe Sugg

-Joseph Graham Sugg (born 8 September 1991) is an English YouTuber and actor.
-In 2012, he began posting videos on the YouTube channel ThatcherJoe, currently at over 7 million subscribers.
+Joseph Graham Sugg (born 8 September 1991) is an English YouTuber.
+In 2012, he began posting videos on the YouTube channel ThatcherJoe, which peaked at over 8 million subscribers.
 In 2018, he was a finalist on the sixteenth series of Strictly Come Dancing, and in 2019, he portrayed Ogie Anhorn in the West End production of Waitress.
 He is the younger brother of fellow YouTuber Zoe Sugg.

 Early life and ancestry

 Sugg was born in Lacock, Wiltshire, and attended The Corsham School in Corsham, Wiltshire, where he gained two A*s, an A and a B in his A-levels.
 The name of his YouTube 'ThatcherJoe' channel is derived from his apprenticeship as a roof thatcher.
 He is the younger brother of Zoe Sugg, who is also a blogger and internet personality, known on YouTube as Zoella.

 In a November 2021 episode of Who Do You Think You Are?, Sugg discovered that his ancestors from Jersey were working in electrical telegraphy in the early years of its development and implementation.
 He also found that his 7× great-grandparents were Huguenot refugees from Frênes in Normandy who fled religious persecution in France and made their way to Jersey in the mid-eighteenth century.
+He also discovered that another ancestor lived and worked in late 17th-century London as a jeweller and survived the Great Fire of London.

 Career

 YouTube

-Sugg created his 'ThatcherJoe' channel in November 2011 and reached the one-million-subscriber mark two years later.
+Sugg created his 'ThatcherJoe' channel in December 2011 and reached the one-million-subscriber mark two years later.
 His channel became known for its pranks, impressions and challenge videos, such as the Whisper challenge, which became a popular YouTube trend after Sugg created a YouTuber version of the challenge in 2014.
 In January 2013, Sugg began his vlogging channel, 'ThatcherJoeVlogs', and in June 2014, he created his gaming channel, 'ThatcherJoeGames'.

 In September 2020, Sugg announced that he would be the voice of the robot R-41 in Daleks!, an animated Doctor Who series which was released on YouTube in November 2020 as part of Time Lord Victorious.

 In May 2022, it was revealed that Sugg had voiced the host of an animated chat show aimed at children and families called Corpse Talk, based on a series of graphic novels and comics about various historical figures, which is available on YouTube.